jhpyle/docassemble/_docs/initial.md

 available at `/list`.
 For more information about this, see the documentation for the [`dispatch`] configuration directive.

+<a name="tags"></a>You can set `tags` to a list of one or more "tags"
+as a way of categorizing the interview.

+{% highlight yaml %}
+metadata:
+  title: Write your will
+  tags:
+    - estates
+    - wills
+{% endhighlight %}

+The list of available interviews at `/list` and the list of interview sessions at `/interviews` make use of the metadata `tags` for filtering purposes.
+Note that the `metadata` of an interview are static, while the tags of a particular session of an interview are dynamic, and can be changed with [`session_tags()`].

 <a name="required privileges"></a>If you set `required privileges` to
 a list of one or more privileges, then the interview will only be shown in the list of interviews available at `/list` if the user has